As a free-spirited, traveling mama who has taken her children on amazing global adventures,

 3. I travel with my children to raise them as feminists

-Travel is a significant way to teach feminist lessons and to destroy generations of toxic masculinity.
+Travel is a vital means to teach feminist lessons and to destroy generations of toxic masculinity.
 I often travel alone with my kids, and this is a powerful example for them.
 Travel teaches my daughters that being a wife and mother does not mean that they must stop being their wild, free and adventurous selves.
 Travel teaches them to be brave and to take risks, and that they are able to overcome any challenges life throws before them.
 Ama and LiLi are bold and confident, and their travel experiences give them opportunities to walk in these qualities.

 Travel is also imperative for my son.
 Travel can be used to break cycles of misogyny and to raise sons who will become powerful men.
 Nasi will honor confident and powerful women, and he will not be insecure and attempt to snuff out a wild woman's fire.
 He will not validate who he is through shallow expectations demanded by a broken society, and he will be free to pursue his own passions.
 He will raise powerful sons and daughters who are also free from the chains of toxic masculinity.